 That first task took me a year to complete. :D

-Yes, it took me a full year to get rid of tons of stuff I had scattered all around the garage.
+Yes, it took me a whole year to eliminate tons of stuff I had scattered around the garage.
 I had to build storage solutions and get organized.

 Look at the mess this garage was before!

 Most of my builds are now on wheels, except for one.
-That tall cabinet full of tools was not going anywhere, even empty.
+That tall cabinet full of tools was going nowhere, even empty.
 It was too heavy.
-It stayed in place, but we propped it on two 2 x 4's and secured it to the studs on the wall.
-The only space we didn't epoxy was underneath those 2 x 4's, but hey, nobody will know when you bring that cabinet down.
+It stayed in place, but we propped it on two 2 x 4s and secured it to the studs on the wall.
+The only space we didn't epoxy was underneath those 2 x 4s, but people will only know when we move that cabinet.

 Once you see the area free of grease and dirt, it's time to rinse it.
-We used our Ryobi power washer, which was also good at removing stuck-on dirt.
+We used our Ryobi power washer, which also removes stuck-on dirt.

-After rinsing that left area three times and squeegeeing the excess water, we went to the other side of the garage to do the exact same thing.
+After rinsing that left area three times and squeegee-ing the excess water, we went to the other side of the garage to do the same.

-The cleaning continues, this time using the citric acid or concrete edge that comes with the Rust-Oleum EpoxyShield kit.
+The cleaning continues; the next step is using the citric acid or concrete edge that comes with the Rust-Oleum EpoxyShield kit.

 2. CLEAN, CLEAN, AND CLEAN SOME MORE!